azizivakili/Augmention-in-Tradational-and-OpenAI/README.md

 GPT-based augmentation creates realistic, diverse data based on existing records, enhancing model training.

+### Why Both Are Needed?

+- Traditional methods are fast and reliable for structured data but can be limited in complexity.
+- GPT-based augmentation is powerful for generating complex, realistic scenarios but can be computationally expensive.
+- Combining both ensures efficient and high-quality augmentation for different types of data.

 Environment Setup: To begin project, follow these steps: